gregakinman/sentiment_analysis/README.md

-This is the code for Greg Kinman's sentiment analysis project at Freescale.
+Sentiment Analysis
 ===

+This is the code for the sentiment analysis project at Freescale.
 There are three "phases" in the project pipeline:
 ---

 - Phase 1: scraping the web for text data.